Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Summary and perspective

+In summary, we have thoroughly investigated the effect of SLC on the magnetic properties of the classical KHAF using the microscopic magnetoelastic model.
+We found a nematically ordered state at zero field and a robust 1/9-magnetization plateau in the strong SLC ($b>1/6$).
+The thermodynamic properties were investigated in detail by means of the classical MC simulations.

-Finally, we give remarks on the possible relevance to previous experiments.
-The zero-field ground states of KHAF compounds have been intensively studied; some of them are proposed to be the 120$^{\circ}$ coplanar state stabilized by the DM interaction \cite{2000_Ita, 2017_Oku, 2020_Iid} while others a possible quantum spin-liquid \cite{2015_Fu, 2016_Sun, 2021_Liu}.
-In either case, the SLC does not seem to affect the magnetic states, which are compatible with our result showing that the weak SLC has a minor effect on the low-temperature magnetism at zero field.
-For several KHAF compounds, the appearance of a 1/3-magnetization plateau has also been confirmed by pulsed high-field magnetization measurements \cite{2019_Oku, 2020_Oku, 2011_Oku}.
+Finally, we discuss the relevance of our results to experiments.
+The zero-field ground states of KHAF compounds (in a {\it structurally perfect} kagome lattice) have been intensively studied to this time; some of them are proposed to be the 120$^{\circ}$ coplanar state stabilized by the DM interaction \cite{2000_Ita, 2017_Oku, 2020_Iid} while others a possible quantum spin liquid \cite{2015_Fu, 2016_Sun, 2021_Liu}.
+In either case, the SLC does not seem to affect the magnetic states, which is consistent with our result showing that the weak SLC has a minor effect on the low-temperature magnetism at zero field.
+This may be the reason why the effect of SLC has been overlooked in many studies of magnetism on the kagome lattice.
+However, the SLC can play an essential role in the magnetization process.
+For several KHAF compounds, the appearance of a 1/3-magnetization plateau has been confirmed by pulsed high-field magnetization measurements \cite{2019_Oku, 2020_Oku, 2011_Oku}.
 Even though such observations have been attributed to thermal or quantum fluctuations in the literature, our calculation suggests that the SLC can further stabilize the magnetization plateau.

-In summary, we have thoroughly investigated the effect of the SLC on the magnetic properties of the classical KHAF using the microscopic magnetoelastic model.
-We found a nematically ordered state at zero field and a robust 1/9-magnetization plateau in the strong SLC ($b>1/6$).
-The studied parameter $b = 0.1 \sim 0.2$ is plausible in real systems such as chromium spinels CdCr$_{2}$O$_{4}$ and HgCr$_{2}$O$_{4}$ \cite{2015_Kim}, in which the 16-sublattice 3-up-1-down state in the 1/2-magnetization plateau is reasonably reproduced by the site-phonon model on the pyrochlore lattice \cite{2006_Ber, 2007_Mat, 2010_Mat}.
-Relevant KHAFs could be created by partial ion substitution of pyrochlore-lattice compounds \cite{2016_Dun}.
-We hope our work encourages the search for new KHAF compounds that realize the present predictions.
+We note that most of the previously reported KHAF compounds are Cu-based $S=1/2$ quantum magnets, where SLC tends to be relatively weak because the ligand anion mediates the antiferromagnetic (AFM) exchange coupling between the NN Cu sites, and the relative strength of SLC to the exchange coupling is proportional to the square of the spin length $S^{2}$.
+The parameter $b$ = 0.1–0.2 studied in the present paper is plausible in real systems with a larger spin length, such as chromium spinels \cite{2006_Ued, 2008_Koj, 2019_Gen, 2015_Kim}, where $S=3/2$ Cr$^{3+}$ ions govern the magnetism, and the AFM direct exchange interaction between the NN Cr sites is dominant.
+Relevant KHAFs could be created by partial ion substitution of these pyrochlore-lattice compounds \cite{2016_Dun}.
+We hope our work encourages the search for new KHAF compounds that realize our theoretical predictions.